Best Architectural Glass for Aluminum Windows: Engineering Selection Guide

 Edge Condensation During Winter

-Cause: Aluminum thermal bridge effect, insufficient sealing performance, uncontrolled indoor humidity.
+Cause: Aluminum thermal bridge effect, insufficient sealing performance, and uncontrolled indoor humidity.

-Solution: Adopt warm-edge spacers, upgrade to dual-seal structure, utilize thermally broken window frames.
+Solution: Adopt warm-edge spacers, upgrade to dual-seal structure, and utilize thermally broken window frames.

 Insulated Glass Fogging